anynines/rails4ruby2example/README.md

 ### Reference Application

-A simple rails4 app using ruby 2.0.0 for testing deployments on anyines.com .
+A simple Rails 4 app using Ruby 2.0.0 to test deployments on [anyines.com](http://anyines.com).

 ### Install Codebase